-Head to the town of St Andrews to see the famous St Andrews University.
+Head to the town of St Andrews to see the famous St Andrews University – the next stop on your driving tour.
 Take the optional whiskey distillery tour at Kingsbarns Distillery along the way and try some authentic scotch whiskey (it might be early, but we won’t judge).

 Drive up to Tentsmuir forest for a nature walk or mountain biking.
 Then on to Newport-on-Tay, where your coastal tour is now complete!